 - AS/NZS 1859.2:2004: Reconstituted wood-based panels – Specifications – Dry-processed Fiberboard

 According to these standards, ply companies can only produce pressed timber products that have formaldehyde levels of 1ppm.
-Regulators can then categorised these products as low-formaldehyde emission items.
+Regulators can then categorise these products as low-formaldehyde emission items.

 Many Australian ply manufacturers already follow these standards.
 Thanks to their efforts, most dry particleboards and dry-processed fibreboards made in the country are low-formaldehyde emission products.